 All loads can be run on conventional 230Vac wiring.
 Typically the requirements are for lighting (using low energy electronic compact fluorescents); TV; stereo; fridge; household appliances tools etc. all run from the inverter.
 Heating is usually by solid fuel and cooking from bottled gas.
 The generator is then only needed for occasional battery charges and to run heavy loads.

 Wind & Solar systems are all different; in some solar will be more relevant; in others, wind turbines -or the two can be combined together.

 Where the mains is available wind and solar systems can simply hook into the conventional electricity supply reducing power requirements.

-No battery storage is required as power generated is used firstly by site loads and any surplus exported to the grid.
+Power generated is used firstly by site loads and any surplus exported to the grid.
 This acts like an energy store supplying power in times when demand exceeds production.
 Power is still available at night or in times of unfavourable weather but greatest savings are obtained by matching electricity consumption to generation.